rahulhub/PubSubProcessor/README.md

     @ComponentScan: enable @Component scan on the package where the application is located (see the best practices)
     @Configuration: allow to register extra beans in the context or import additional configuration classes
  5. Use @ImportResource({"classpath*:pubSubContext.xml"}) to import beans definitions
+ 6. Add spring-boot-maven-plugin , without this you will get error "no main manifest attribute in jar"